 Low-income Americans soon will be able to receive subsidies to help pay for computers and home access to broadband.
-The External LinkEmergency Broadband Benefit Program (EBB Program), likely to launch in late April or early May, is something community leaders will want to be ready to inform residents about.
+The External LinkEmergency Broadband Benefit Program (EBB Program), set to launch May 12, is something community leaders will want to be ready to inform residents about.
 Register now for an informative webinar, 10 a.m.
 (Central), April 28, co-hosted by the Federal Reserve Bank of Kansas City and the National Digital Inclusion Alliance.

 In December, Congress passed the Consolidated Appropriations Act 2021.
 The Act established an Emergency Broadband Connectivity Fund of $3.2 billion to help Americans pay for internet service during the pandemic.
 In late February 2021, the Federal Communications Commission (FCC) used the fund to begin the EBB Program.
 The program provides up to $50 a month ($75 a month for households on tribal lands) for internet subscriptions for qualifying households.
 It also provides one-time subsidies of up to $100 toward the purchase of a computer (desktop, laptop or tablet).

 Qualifying households will need to know how and where to sign up.
 Community organizations, digital inclusion coalitions, libraries and schools are some of the groups best positioned to promote the EBB Program to qualifying households.
 As of the writing of this article, the FCC has not set aside funds for organizations that assist with outreach.
 Without outreach, qualifying households, especially those currently without internet service, may not learn about the program.

 Below is an overview of the EBB Program as of March 30, 2021.

 In general, both lower-income households and households that have lost income are eligible.
 A household can receive one internet subscription and a discount on one computer if at least one member of the household meets any of the External Linkfollowing criteria: